Reine Claude de Bavay Trees

 The more sun your trees get the heavier and tastier their crop.
 Rich soil is important - dig in plenty of good manure and compost before planting.
 Plums also need good drainage, and they respond well if planted with Rootgrow.

 Reine Claude de Bavay Rootstocks:

 Please note that all our Reine Claude trees are on St Julien A rootstocks unless otherwise described.

-Reine Claude de Bavay was named after the Director of the Vilvoorde Horticultural Station, near Brussels.
-It's parentage is unknown.
+Named after the Director of the Vilvoorde Horticultural Station, near Brussels.
+Its parentage is unknown.
 It was raised by Major Esperens in 1832.
 The nurseryman Thomas Rivers imported it to Britain in 1846.
-Today, it is one of the most common commercial varieties in France; if you've bought greengages in the supermarker before, it's likely that they were Bavay gages.
+Today, it is one of the most common commercial varieties in France; if you've bought greengages in the supermarket before, it's likely that they were Bavay gages.